vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 As you can see, the error is properly caught and can be handled inside the `catch()` clause.
 So if you don't need special error handling logic directly inside the promise, you don't necessarily need to include `try-catch` in it.

 ## Multiple promises
 So far we worked only with single promises.
-In some cases it is just enough, however, often you need to work with more promises which are somehow related to each other.
+In some cases, it is just enough.
+However, often you need to work with more promises which are somehow related to each other.
 Let's look at specific examples.

 ### Serial
 The most common use case is probably a scenario where you need to run multiple promises one after each other.
 And each of them is dependent on the last one.
 That is, you cannot run the second promise until the first one is resolved.

 Let's say you need to fetch some data from the server and only after you receive the data, you can execute a second server call, which uses the data previously obtained.

-Fortunatelly, this is easy with promises.
+Fortunately, this is easy with promises.
 All you need to do is to chain them one after another using `then`.

 ```javascript
 new Promise(function(resolve, reject) {